highrow623/pseudoregalia-multiplayer/docs/application-protocol.md

 * `num_updates` will always be between 1 and 10, inclusive.
 So an update will have minimum length 52 and maximum length 484, and the length of an update mod 48 will always be 4.
 * If the server has to send more than 10 players' worth of updates, it will send multiple packets.

-The client keeps track of the last update number received for each connected player.
-The update number applies to each player in the update, and the update is only received for the player if it is greater than the last update received for that player.
+The client keeps track of the highest update number received for each connected player.
+Similar to the server, the client only accepts an update for a player if the update number is greater than the one stored for that player.
+The update number in the packet applies to each player in the update.